Start: 14th October 2020 - 7:00pm

 - A written review of a section of your book proposal or manuscript (up to 5,000 words)

-- Exclusive discounts on W&A products and a copy of the Writers' & Artists' Yearbook
+- Exclusive discounts on W&A products including editing services and books

 Identifying and telling a story